alasca-association/tarook/docs/user/explanation/services/rook-storage.rst

 .. todo::

-   needs updates (differentiate between on OpenStack and on Bare Metal)
+   needs updates (differentiate between on OpenStack, on Proxmox and on Bare Metal)

 For the usage of RWX (ReadWriteMany) volumes,